Finder makes money from featured partners, but editorial opinions are our own.

 • Find the right loan.
 Australian investors can use their investment costs to minimise their tax bills.
 Finding the right type of investment loan is a key part of this strategy.
 And whatever strategy you go for, getting a lower interest rate on the loan will save you even more.

-• Don't try and time the market.
-Every investor wants a good deal, but buy low and sell high is for stocks, not property.
-Buy quality and hold for the long term is the most common property strategy.
+• Don't try to time the market.
+Every investor wants a good deal, but buying low and selling high is for stocks, not property.
+Buying quality and holding for the long term is the most common property strategy.

 It's not often as front of mind as our cash, personal investments and property, but your super fund is impacted by a recession too.
 Your superannuation is a big investment portfolio that's made up of a bunch of different assets, most notably shares (unless you've got a self managed super fund that's invested mostly in property).